weiganghuang/holops-1803/task4.md

     ```

-1. Commit the above delete operation.
-After that, we can see the device
-    configuration of `Bundle-Ether 100.276` is deleted:
+4. Commit the delete performed in step 3.
+After that, we can see that the device configuration of Bundle-Ether 100.276 was deleted:
     ```
     admin@ncs% commit
     Commit complete.